alieerdem/Ali_Erdem_Case/README.md

 2. Install dependencies: mvn clean install

-3. Run test via maven which will run default on Chrome browser: mvn clean test Optionally browser can be send as a parameter, supporting Chrome and Firefox.
+3. Run test via maven which will run default on Chrome browser: mvn clean test
+4. Optionally, the browser can be specified as a parameter.
+Chrome and Firefox are supported.
 Example: mvn clean test -Dbrowser=firefox

 ## Key Features